ulrikson/readwise-rss-cleaner/README.md

 ## Deployment / Scheduling

-This script is configured to run automatically **six times per day** using GitHub Actions.
+This script is configured to run periodically using GitHub Actions.

 - The workflow is defined in `.github/workflows/hourly_run.yml`.
 - It runs on the `ubuntu-latest` runner, sets up Python 3.9, installs dependencies from `requirements.txt`, and executes `python src/main.py`.